 7 pm, Garfield Theatre

 May marks the beginning of our music documentary series.
 Our goal is to select high-quality biographies about artists who have had major impact upon American music and culture.
 Stay tuned for coming announcements.

 Remembering Gordon Lightfoot

-With this screening of If You Could Read My Mind we celebrate the life and music of a talented and prolific artist, who passed away on May 1, 2023, obituary here.
+With the screening of If You Could Read My Mind we celebrate the life and music of a talented and prolific artist, who passed away on May 1, 2023.